gmacario/easy-build/build-yocto-genivi/README.md

-## Rebuilding container from Dockerfile
+## Locally rebuilding Docker image from Dockerfile and running it

 ```
 docker build -t my-build-yocto-genivi .